SoftHu/tos_avg/En/Sasaki.md

 You're very generous.]
 Start -->1727398879387789[<b>Speaker 👉 Sasaki:</b>

-Although I appreciate the gift, receiving it makes me a bit uneasy...]
+Although I appreciate the gift, accepting it would make me uncomfortable...]
 Start -->1727398879387791[<b>Speaker 👉 Sasaki:</b>

 ...Are you making fun of me?]